cockroachdb/docs/src/current/v24.1/set-up-physical-cluster-replication.md

 ---
 title: Set Up Physical Cluster Replication
-summary: Follow a tutorial to set up physical replication between a primary and standby cluster.
+summary: Follow a tutorial to set up physical cluster replication between a primary and standby cluster.
 toc: true
 docs_area: manage
 ---

-{{site.data.alerts.callout_info}}
-{% include feature-phases/preview.md %}
-{{site.data.alerts.end}}

-In this tutorial, you will set up [physical cluster replication]({% link {{ page.version.version }}/physical-cluster-replication-overview.md %}) between a primary cluster and standby cluster.
+In this tutorial, you will set up [**physical cluster replication (PCR)**]({% link {{ page.version.version }}/physical-cluster-replication-overview.md %}) between a primary cluster and standby cluster.
 The primary cluster is _active_, serving application traffic.
 The standby cluster is _passive_, accepting updates from the primary cluster.
 The replication stream will send changes from the primary to the standby.

 The unit of replication is a [virtual cluster]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}), which is part of the underlying infrastructure in the primary and standby clusters.